opencobra/artenolis/docker/README.md

 # Artenolis docker

-Project to encapsulate Artinolis system in a docker image at facilitate easy replication or server redeployment.
+Project to encapsulate Artinolis system in a docker image to facilitate easy replication or server redeployment.